Salim Abdool Karim: Prizes and awards

 His contributions in AIDS have been recognized nationally and internationally through several prestigious awards.
 He received the most prestigious scientific award in Africa - the African Union Kwame Nkrumah Award for Scientific Excellence.
 His other international awards include Japan's Hideyo Noguchi Africa Prize for medical research, Kuwait's “Al-Sumait Prize” for research contributing to African development, Canada's John Dirks Gairdner Health Award, Vietnam's VinFuture Special Prize, Chile's 500 years of the Straits of Magellan Award and the African Union – Africa CDC's CPHIA Lifetime Achievement in Public Health Award.
 In 2020, he received, jointly with Dr A Fauci, the John Maddox Prize for Standing up for Science from Sense about Science and Nature.

-He received a “Lifetime Achievement Award” from the Institute of Human Virology, the DIA - Drug Information Association's “President's Award for Outstanding Achievement in World Health”, the African Academy of Science's “Olusegun Obasanjo Prize for Scientific Discovery and Technological Innovation”, Columbia University’s “Allan Rosenfield Alumni Award”, the “Outstanding Senior African Scientist Award” from the European Union – Developing Countries Partnership, and the “TWAS Prize in Medical Sciences” from TWAS.
+He received a Lifetime Achievement Award from the Institute of Human Virology, the DIA - Drug Information Association's “President's Award for Outstanding Achievement in World Health”, the African Academy of Science's “Olusegun Obasanjo Prize for Scientific Discovery and Technological Innovation”, Columbia University’s “Allan Rosenfield Alumni Award”, the “Outstanding Senior African Scientist Award” from the European Union – Developing Countries Partnership, and the “TWAS Prize in Medical Sciences” from TWAS.
 He has also been awarded the “Distinguished Scholar Award” from the Biomedical HIV Prevention Forum of Nigeria, and the USAID “Science and Technology Pioneers Prize” (awarded to the CAPRISA 004 team) from US Agency for International Development.

 He has also been recognized for his broader contributions to society beyond his research through the “Hero in Medicine” Award from the International Association of Physicians for AIDS Care (IAPAC) and the “Men’s Health Award” in the Science & Technology category from Men's Health magazine.

 He has received Honorary Doctorates from the University of Cape Town and Rhodes University.
 He received the UNISA Chancellor's Calabash Award from the University of South Africa and Honorary Fellowship of the Mangosuthu University of Technology in South Africa.

 In South Africa, he has received the MRC's “Platinum Medal Lifetime Achievement Award”, “Gold Medal Award for Fellowship in the Art & Science of Medicine” from the South African Medical Association, the “John F. W. Herschel Medal” from the Royal Society of South Africa and the “Science for Society Gold Medal Award” from the Academy of Science in South Africa.
 He has been ranked as being among the 50 all-time “Legends of South African Science” by the Academy of Science of South Africa.

-In 2024, Professor Karim was co-recipient of the 2024 Lasker~Bloomberg Public Service Award, together with Quarraisha Abdool Karim.
+In 2024, Karim was co-recipient of the 2024 Lasker~Bloomberg Public Service Award, together with Quarraisha Abdool Karim.

-In 2024 Professor Karim was awarded The Royal Society Michael Faraday Prize and Lecture for his scientific leadership, policy advice, epidemiological analyses, and articulate public education.
+In 2024, Karim was awarded The Royal Society Michael Faraday Prize and Lecture for his scientific leadership, policy advice, epidemiological analyses, and articulate public education.

+In May 2026, Karim was bestowed the National Order of Mapungubwe by the South African Government for his contributions to contribution to medical science and public health.